Why choose this course?

-Our students are highly satisfied: in the latest National Student Survey, our LLB achieved a 90% overall satisfaction rating.
+Our Law students are highly satisfied; in the latest National Student Survey, our LLB (Hons) Law programme achieved a 97%.
 We offer a rich programme of extra-curricular events, including study trips and the chance to take part in mooting competitions.
 A highlight of our calendar is the prestigious black tie law dinner where you can network with members of the local judiciary and legal profession.
 You can also join our active student Law Society which runs educational, social and careers advice events.

 - Contract Law: Theory and Practice

 - Legal Context, Skills and Ethics

 - European Union Law

 - Advanced Legal Skills and Ethics

 In addition to this you will choose five option modules covering a wide range of contemporary and stimulating legal areas, including Evidence, Company Law, Family Law and Medical Law and Ethics.
 You can also enhance your research and scholarship skills by undertaking a dissertation in your own preferred area of law.